The Perkiomen Experience

-While the literal translation of the Perkiomen School motto is "it is solved by doing," the interpretation of the Latin is closer to "experience is the best teacher" or "we learn through experience."
+While the literal translation of the Perkiomen School motto is "it is solved by living," the interpretation of the Latin is closer to "experience is the best teacher" or "we learn through experience."
 Colloquial usage might even allow for "the learning is in the doing."
-However one interprets our motto, the fact remains that experience is the best teacher and the Perkiomen mission and philosophy embrace hard working, inquisitive, ethical, and independent learners.
+However one interprets our motto, the Perkiomen mission and philosophy embrace hard working, inquisitive, ethical, and independent learners.

 Every Monday, students eat family style dinner with a faculty member and fellow students.
 Every month seating changes for everyone.
 This promotes a deeper sense of community and allows the students the chance to get to know one another.

 The school dining hall, Parents Hall, is operated by Alan Kern and his staff from Sodexo.
 Meals are served buffet, sit-down, or on the cafeteria line.
 Breakfast includes a yogurt bar, cereal bar and Belgian waffle station each day.
 Lunch offers a salad bar, deli station, hot bar and service on the cafeteria line.
 Dinners are served buffet and family style, with a varying menu each day.
 Every effort is made to assist anyone with a special diet or other dietary restrictions.
 Breakfast is served each weekday from 7 until 7:40 a.m.
 Lunch is served from 11:30 a.m. – 1 p.m.
 Formal Dinner on Monday and evenings is family style at 6 p.m., and Tuesdays, Wednesdays, and Thursdays are a buffet from 6 – 7 p.m.
 Weekend meals begin with brunch on Saturday and Sunday from 10:30 a.m. – 12 p.m.
 Weekend dinners are from 5:30 – 6:30 p.m.